 'Our first experience of total war was a mixed one and The Home Front depiction of it all is a fine addition to the WW1 library' JIM SULLIVAN, OTAGO DAILY TIMES cump was opened at Feotherston in January 1916, with huts for 4500 men and tents for 3000.
 The expanding commitment to the sur had similar effects on social erganisation, and by late 1915 public facts of the surface of the surface registered patronts societies.
 No one coust contect transis without authorisation."
 This side not always step shady behaviour: in Petronary 1964 a former intense of Euriham Industrial School was sentenced to six morths? hard labour after extracting significant sums of money from Christchaech citizens by impersonating a sergeam-major and claiming to be collecting for particle cranses."
 Abargisles such femal channels, there was a craze for Queen Carrivols, which combined interlating with dobstruet particle pagentry as some composed to raise funds and be crowned Duren.
 The carrivols mached a peak in 1915.
 "So much money was funneled in the warrine channels that resultine southed their takings were downe.
 In thorecastly, for example, shapleopers remarked that the September 1915 Queen Carrivols (has been and is still aborthing Many found working the charabile causes a way to turn encotion into action, the gas nettices and astions found solver of distraction in pouring immerse energy into so initiatives.
-Writingto her Gaughter Parsons in England, Arinsi Blauerton, from New Hyston described her merity with a recently becaused mother: T ame Man I, Leoper door her wereas.
-She is bearing up wooderfully, finds musch to do Particus Sect, says in high-she wereas.
-She is bearing up wooderfully, finds musch to do Particus Sect, says in high-she wereas.
-He was a way may be that when there has the Continue Sect and the Alberton mothers as we surply that the olds with the last high Continue Sect. width, and could not did find serenthing that demanded all her real.
-She from phreef's in de Conse work."
+Writingto her Gaughter Parsons in England, Arinsi Blauerton, from New Hyston described her merity with a recently becaused mother: T ame Man I, Leoper door her weens.
+Ne is bearing up wooderfully, finds much to do Particus Sect, says in high-sect weens, the is bearing up wooderfully, finds much to do Particus Sect, says in high-sect weens, the is bearing up wooderfully, finds much to do Particus Sect, says in high-sect for a high-sect and the section of the section of the section of the section of the whole the section is a way may be that when the three high Continued as widel, and exceed a section of the widel, and exceed a section of the widel, and exceed the section of the widely and the section of the widely and the section of the section of